brightzonedev/react-plasma-table/README.md

 - `sortDownIcon` (optional): `JSX element`
 - `searchQuery` (optional): `string or undefined`
 - `onRowClick`(optional): `function(event, row, index)`
-- 💡 You are free to choose any sorting icons you wish, as long as you pass them down to Table in the form of a component.

 - 💡 You can pass down custom components to your table rows alongside other children
 - 💡 You can get all the individual keys as props in your custom component coming from your api.